Kári Jónsson: Valur 2021–present

 In August 2021, Kári returned to the Úrvalsdeild and signed with Reykjavík club Valur.
 In April 2022, he helped Valur advance to the Úrvalsdeild finals for the first time in 30 years.
 On 18 May 2022, he won his first Icelandic championship and was named the Úrvalsdeild Playoffs MVP after Valur defeated Tindastóll in the finals.

 On 14 January 2023, he won the Icelandic Cup and was named the Cup Finals MVP after turning in 22 points and 7 assists in Valur's win against Stjarnan.
 He led Valur to a Finals rematch against Tindastóll, but this time Tindastóll came out on top, winning the series 3–2.
 Following the season he was named the Úrvalsdeild Domestic Player of the Year and to the Úrvalsdeild Domestic All-First team.

 In December 2023, Valur announced that Kári would miss several months of playing time due to an injury that required surgery.

 On 22 March 2025, he won the Icelandic Cup for the second time, after Valur defeated KR in the Cup finals, 96–78.

+The 0.4 shot

+On 11 April 2026, Valur faced Keflavík in the first round of the playoffs.
+In game three, Valur was down 76-78 after Remy Martin gave Keflavík the lead with 0.4 seconds left of the game.
+After a timeout, Lazar Nikolic inbounded the ball to Kári in the corner who managed to get off a shot before the clock expired and score the winning three point basket, giving Valur a 2–1 lead in the series.